-[First published in the Broad Street Review, 2 Jan 2014, as “The sound of the music“]
+[First published in Broad Street Review, 2 Jan 2014, as “The sound of the music“]

-Having composed more than a few works, totaling a couple hours of music, for early instruments—including Vespers (for Renaissance instruments), The Nobility of Women (Baroque), Red-tail and Hummingbird (mix of early and modern), and others—I’m probably one of the bigger fans of historically informed performance practice.
-I’ve defended it in the Broad Street Review a half-dozen times, and I was happy to read Tom Purdom’s recent lauding of early instruments in BSR (Do I hear a harpsichord?, December 3, 2013).
+Having composed more than a few works for early instruments, totaling a couple hours of music, including Vespers (for Renaissance instruments), The Nobility of Women (Baroque), Red-tail and Hummingbird (mix of early and modern), and others, I’m probably one of the bigger fans of historically informed performance practice.
+I’ve defended it in Broad Street Review a half-dozen times, and I was happy to read Tom Purdom’s recent lauding of early instruments in BSR (Do I hear a harpsichord?, December 3, 2013).

 Each instrument, early or modern, has a unique sound that cannot be duplicated by any other.
 Trombones are not better sackbuts, for instance, I wrote here, and that applies to all modern/early comparisons.